n04x/comp476-assignment1/README.md

 ID: 27554524
 ***
 ## Introduction
 To explain this program, here a detailed information of each file, basically to swap between different action I used an enumator named Actions which contains: WANDER, ARRIVE, FLEE, PURSUE, TAGGED, RESCUE.
 There is also another enumerator named Team which contains: RED, BLUE.
 By default all characters Actions is set to WANDER, for the team, it is setted in the Scene depending to the object it is attached to.
+To end the game press __ESC__ button.

 ## Scripts file explanation